arti9m/PHP-XLS-Excel-Parser/README.md

 $sheet['last_row'];      //*[Integer] Last non-empty row number of the worksheet
 $sheet['first_col'];     //*[Integer] First non-empty column number of the worksheet
 $sheet['last_col'];      //*[Integer] Last non-empty column number of the worksheet
-$sheet['cells_offset'];  //*[Integer] Byte offset of the 1st cell structure in Workbook stream
+$sheet['cells_offset'];  //*[Integer] Byte offset of the 1st cell record in Workbook stream

-// Entries marked with * exist only for sheets of "Worksheet" type.
+//Entries marked with * exist only for sheets of "Worksheet" type.
 ```

 ---